-- Two readings courses (chosen among four: Readings in US history, I, II, III, and Readings in African American History)
+- Two readings courses (Readings in US history, I and II)

 Students with previous graduate work may petition the Graduate Vice-Chair for a waiver of individual requirements.
 Such determinations will be made after careful examination of the student’s graduate transcripts, and in close consultation with his or her Major Field advisor.

 All students selecting a Major Field in Early American History must take Readings I (510:555 ‘North America from the Era of European Expansion to the United States’), and at least one colloquium in colonial, Atlantic or Native American history.
 Beyond this, students must select one of the following additional supplementary emphases: